Distributionally Robust Stochastic Optimization with Wasserstein Distance: Notation and Preliminaries

 \end{example}

-\begin{remark} \citet{carlsson2015earth} suggested that the Wasserstein distance is a natural choice for certain transportation problems as it inherits the cost structure.
-As pointed out in \citet{murthy2016}, it may be of interest to use a cost function $d$ that is not symmetric.
-Although Wasserstein distance is usually based on a metric $d$, many of the results continue to hold if $d$ is not symmetric. \end{remark}

-\begin{example}[Revisiting Example~\ref{eg:bird}] {eg:bird_{w}} Next we evaluate the Wasserstein distance between the histograms in Example~\ref{eg:bird}.
-To evaluate $W_{1}(\bp_{true},\bq)$, note that the least cost way of transporting mass from $\bq$ to $\bp_{true}$ is to move the mass near the boundary outwards.
-In contrast, to evaluate $W_{1}(\bp_{pathol},\bq)$, one has to transport mass relatively long distances from right to left, resulting in a larger cost than $W_{1}(\bp_{true},\bq)$.
+\begin{example}[Revisiting Example~\ref{eg:bird}] Next we evaluate the Wasserstein distance between the histograms in Example~\ref{eg:bird}.
+To evaluate $W_{1}(\bp_{true},\bq)$, note that the least cost way of transporting mass from $\bq$ to $\bp_{true}$ is to move the mass outwards.
+In contrast, to evaluate $W_{1}(\bp_{pathol},\bq)$, one has to transport mass relatively long distances from right to left (changing the gray-scale values of pixels by large amounts), resulting in a larger cost than $W_{1}(\bp_{true},\bq)$.
 Therefore $W_{1}(\bp_{pathol},\bq) > W_{1}(\bp_{true},\bq)$. \end{example}